 However, before the latest Ebola outbreak the Canadian government had merely patented the VSV-EBOV vaccine and presented vials of it to the WHO to try out on volunteers.
-It took the current crisis for the Merck Group to buy the commercial rights to a VSV-EBOV from a small biotech company in November 2014.
-By April 2015 Merck were organizing Phase 3 trials in Guinea.
-Although the crisis was almost over by the time the vaccine was ready for use (July 2014), the speed with which it was developed is nonetheless rather impressive.
+The Ebola crisis prompted the Merck Group to buy the commercial rights to a VSV-EBOV from a small biotech company in November 2014.28 By April 2015 Merck were organizing Phase 3 trials in Guinea.
+Although the crisis was almost over by the time the vaccine was ready for use, the speed with which it was developed is nonetheless rather impressive.
+Five years later, the current COVID crisis prompted a similar frantic search for a vaccine, with researchers seeking to achieve in months what would normally take several years.
+In late July 2020 140 vaccines were in preparation and about two dozen were already being tested on people.29

-6. The Economic Consequences of the Black Death and Ebola
+7. The Economic Consequences of the Black Death and Ebola

 In October 2014 the World Bank predicted that Ebola would cost the three affected countries US\$25 billion in economic losses in 2015.
 That would have been equivalent to almost twice their combined GDPs, surely enough to cripple them economically for years to come.
 By January 2015 that prediction had been reduced to a still significant US\$1.6 billion, equivalent to about 12 per cent of combined GDPs.
 The most recent estimates (see Figure 5) are much more sanguine, implying that the impact of Ebola on the level of economic activity has been minor and will be temporary.
-The significant drop in GDP in Sierra Leone, by far the most dynamic of the three economies, in 2014 was almost entirely due the global collapse in iron ore prices rather than to Ebola.24
+The significant drop in GDP in Sierra Leone, by far the most dynamic of the three economies, in 2014 was almost entirely due the global collapse in iron ore prices rather than to Ebola.30

-The initial discovery, by Canada's Public Health Agency, predated the latest crisis; they had sold the commercial rights to a small U.S. biotech company NewLink in 2010.
+28 The initial discovery, by Canada's Public Health Agency, predated the latest crisis; they had sold the commercial rights to a small U.S. biotech company NewLink in 2010.